Wrongful Death Attorneys in Charleston, SC

 - Causation: Proving the at-fault person’s breach of duty directly caused the death.

 As you can see, this is relatively broad, which is why it’s best to have a knowledgeable lawyer on your side using their experience to optimize your claim and fight on your behalf.
 At Cavanaugh & Thickens, we will do just that, and we won’t settle for less than you deserve.
-To schedule your free consultation with our award-winning lawyers, please call our office at (843) 888-9000 today.
+To schedule your free consultation with our award-winning Charleston wrongful death lawyers, please call our office at (843) 888-9000 today.

 How Will a Lawyer Help?

 It’s impossible to place a value on a life.
-A Charleston wrongful death lawyer will help you claim many forms of compensation for the damages you and your family has suffered that are available to you under South Carolina, some of which you may not know you qualify for, including:
+A Charleston wrongful death attorney will help you claim many forms of compensation for the damages you and your family has suffered that are available to you under South Carolina, some of which you may not know you qualify for, including:

 - Funeral and burial expenses